wragge/closed-glams-covid19/index.md

 ## ACT

+### National Film and Sound Archive

+* 16 March 2020 – Building closed from 4pm, 18 March.
+Education programs cancelled from 16 March, other events, screenings, and exhibitions cancelled from 4pm, 18 March to 30 April.
+[More info...](https://www.nfsa.gov.au/visit-us)

 ### National Gallery of Australia

 * 16 March 2020 –  Gallery is open, but public programs, education and members events have been suspended.
 [More info...](https://nga.gov.au/covid-19/)